vyadh/nutest/README.md

 testing --no-color | where result == FAIL
 ```

-Captures test output for debugging and display.

-Filtering of suites and tests to run via a pattern, such as:
+Allows filter of suites and tests to run via a pattern, such as:
 ```nu
 testing --suite api --test test[0-9]
 ```
 This will run all files that include `api` in the name and tests that start with `test` followed by a digit.

+Captures test output for debugging and display.

+In normal operation the tests will be run and the results will be returned as a table with the exit code always set to 0.
+To avoid manually checking the results, the `--fail` flag can be used to set the exit code to 1 if any tests fail.
+In this mode, the test results will be printed in the default format and cannot be interrogated.

 ## Expected Features

-- Emit non-zero exit code when a test fails to make this suitable for CI.
 - Resolve TODOs or move to below roadmap/enhancements.

 ## Roadmap

 - Test report in standard format (cargo test JSON or nextest / JUnit XML).
 - Generate test coverage.
 - Custom reporters.
-Explain use of store to translate from eventing to collected data.
+Document use of store to translate from event to collected data.

 ## Possible Enhancements